In a perfect world, when you're ready to purchase a home using your VA loan benefits, your financial slate is clean.

-Our Lighthouse program can coach you through credit problems and help you achieve your dream of homeownership.
-But debt can be a different issue.
+Our Lighthouse Program can coach you through credit problems and help you achieve your dream of homeownership.
+But debt and derogatory credit can be a different issue.

 Veterans and active military members who are either delinquent or in default on a federally assisted loan cannot meet the VA's definition of a satisfactory credit risk.
 And that means VA lenders will be forced to turn you away.

 VA lenders will run your name through a specialized database called CAIVRS, which stands for Credit Alert Interactive Voice Response System.
-The U.S. Department of Housing and Urban Development maintains this system, which includes federal tax liens and information from these governmental agencies:
+The U.S. Department of Housing and Urban Development maintains this system, which includes information from a host of governmental agencies, including:

-Lenders are required to screen all loan applicants through the CAIVRS database, including co-borrowers.
+If you're looking for a government-backed home loan, be it VA, FHA or USDA, lenders are required to run your name through the CAIVRS database, along with the names of any co-borrowers.
 So what happens if your name turns up in this system?

 If you're struggling to stay on top of your credit score, consider talking with a credit expert in our Lighthouse Program at 888-392-7421.
-This special wing of Veterans United helps veterans, active duty service members and their families for free to get a handle on their credit situation and possible steps they can take to turn around their scores.
+This special wing of Veterans United helps veterans, active duty service members and their families for free to get a handle on their credit situation and get on the path to loan prequalification.